marionmari/pyGPs/doc/source/GPC.rst

 	p1 = demoData['p1']          # prior for class 1 (with label -1)
 	p2 = demoData['p2']          # prior for class 2 (with label +1)

-:math:`120` data points are generated from two Gaussians with different means and covariances.
+The :math:`120` data points were generated from two Gaussians with different means and covariances.
 One Gaussian is isotropic and contains
 :math:`2/3` of the data (blue), the other is highly correlated and contains :math:`1/3` of the points (red).
-Note, that the labels for the targets are :math:`\pm 1` (and not :math:`0/1`).
+Note, that the labels for the targets are specified to be :math:`\pm 1` (and not :math:`0/1`).

 In the plot, we superimpose the data points with the posterior equi-probability contour lines for the probability of the second class given complete information about the generating mechanism.